 The plethora of attacks are no doubt damaging to the economy and the nation as a whole.
 However, two industries have been affected positively by these attacks: the cyber-insurance industry and the cyber-security industry.
-These include companies which insure against cyber-crimes or companies companies which protect against similar incidents.
+These include companies which insure against cyber-crimes or companies which protect against similar incidents.
 Before cyber-crimes had become as frequent as they are today, companies did not see a direct need for security or insurance.
 There was no direct payoff for companies who bought insurance and many companies did not feel a need to insure or protect against an incident which has not yet occurred.
 There was nothing tangible about insurance.
-But, now that companies are being maliciously hacked every month, insurance and security companies are now seeing the payoff and firms are buying insurance and security in fear (Friedman, Nicole).
+But, now that companies are being maliciously hacked every month, insurance and security in fear [13].
 Cyber-Insurance is the fastest-growing insurance product in the world.

-PricewaterhouseCoopers forecasts that the cyber-security market will increase from 3 Billion to 7.5 Billion in premiums in 2020 (PwC, CIO and CSO).
-Global spending for cybersecurity is projected to reach 1 Trillion over the next 5 cumulative years from 2017 to 2021 ("Cybersecurity Market Report").
+PricewaterhouseCoopers forecasts that the cyber-security market will increase from 3 Billion to 7.5 Billion in premiums in 2020 [22].
+Global spending for cybersecurity is projected to reach 1 Trillion over the next 5 cumulative years from 2017 to 2021 [9].

 The response of these cyberattacks is affecting the cybersecurity market tremendously.
 This paper looks specifically into the stock prices of the top cybersecurity companies before and after a major cyber breach of large corporations.
 With increasing and inventive cyberattacks hitting companies, CEOs and directors are forced to change their security strategies.
 Forbes conducted a survey with 308 executives with a range of corporations making more than 100M in annual revenue.
-They found that 69% of executives surveyed believe that digital transformation is forcing them to rethink their cybersecurity strategies (Joch, Alan ).
+They found that 69% of executives surveyed believe that digital transformation is forcing them to rethink their cybersecurity strategies [17].
 Additionally, 64% of those executives will boost spending to protect against known security threats, and most saw that operations teams are seeing heightened accountability for security breaches.
 This increased need for security will aid security companies tremendously, both in revenue and in demand.
 More executives will need higher level security, which will in turn increase the revenue flow of security companies in the future.
 The cyber-security industry is changing dramatically as cyber breaches are becoming more frequent and more destructive to the economy.